Cherreads

 For mages, it was merely a toy.

-But for ordinary people — especially villagers — it became a protective artifact capable of reflecting spells from a "Master" and saving them from common magical beasts.
+But for ordinary people, especially villagers, it became a protective artifact capable of reflecting spells from a Master and saving them from common magical beasts.

 Besides protection, it could heal simple wounds.

-It also didn't require magic to use.
+It also did not require magic to use.

-Binding it only needed a drop of blood.
+Binding it needed only a drop of blood.

-"I'll make four more.
-Then I can wait and see how the local wizards react to my little toy..."
+"I will make four more.
+Then I will wait and see how the local wizards react to my little toy."

 In the morning, he finished the last two.